-The actions taken since the City Governance Committee agreed to defer the decision to close Broughty castle, museum and grounds as outlined in report 323-2024 has enabled officers to fully engage with key partners to establish actions which will have a positive impact on future activities.
+The actions taken since the City Governance Committee agreed to defer the decision to close Broughty castle, museum and grounds as outlined in report 323-2024 has enabled officers to fully engage with key partners to establish actions which would enable summer opening to continue.
 This should result in a positive impact on reputation.